nikelin/wefunder-2021-frontend/README.md

 The application is build in TypeScript and React, and it utilises Material-UI framework as a provider of base UI components.

-In order to function correction, the application must be able to make requests to the backend component whose endpoint address can be configured in the `src/config.ts` for each of the supported environments (`local` and `staging`).
+In order to function correctly, the application must be able to make requests to the backend component whose endpoint address can be configured in the `src/config.ts` for each of the supported environments (`local` and `staging`).

 ## Screens